dkandalov/dkandalov.github.io/micro-blog.md

 If you are in London next Tuesday (16th January), come say hi at eXtreme Tuesday Club (XTC).
 It's a great #openspace meetup!
 Will be hosted for the first time in East London hipsterlands 👉 <https://www.meetup.com/extreme-tuesday-club-xtc/events/297787737>

 #### 2024/01/11
 I wonder if making variables/functions/classes/etc. as private as possible is considered to be a form of encapsulation.
-Or “encapsulation” is too specific to OO and something like “information hiding” is better for non-OO code?
+Or "encapsulation" is too specific to OO and something like "information hiding" is better for non-OO code?

 === Reply from [Orchun Kolcu](https://mastodon.social/@orchun@hachyderm.io) ===